 New to DCPDA since 2017, we are starting our own Buddy Program.

 The idea of this is to connect incoming post docs with current, helping to assist on all things related to becoming a post doc at Dartmouth.
-We encourage all new post docs to take up the opportunity on having a buddy; we promise we will be of some use!!
+We encourage all new post docs to take up the opportunity on having a buddy.
+Especially for those joining us during the coronavirus pandemic - we are happy to help connect you to resources in the Upper Valley.

 Below we list all DCPDA buddies, take a look at their biographies, and reach out to any that you think most closely match your research/interests/background!